albar965/littlenavmap-manual/en/MENUS.md

 Increases or decreases details on the map.
 More details means more airports, more navaids, more text information and bigger icons.

-Note that map information will be truncated to 3000 objects if too much detail is chosen.
+Note that map information will be truncated if too much detail is chosen.
+A red warning message will be shown in the statusbar if this is the case.

 #### Projection {#projection}